MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-uap-editflags.md

 ---
-Description: Specifies the type of info the user sees when opening a file associated to the extensibility point.
+description: Specifies the type of info the user sees when opening a file associated to the extensibility point.
 Search.Product: eADQiWindows 10XVcnh
 title: uap:EditFlags (Windows 10)
 ms.assetid: 5a16f6d9-bdfb-4618-b7dc-7f9aa5807a13